 Trapping.
-Fishers are easily captured in traps (Young 1975, Coulter 1960, Powell 1993).
-Although protected from commercial trapping in many states, fishers are often incidentally captured in traps set for other species (Luque 1984, Lewis and Zielinski 1996).
-Incidental captures are not illegal provided the animal is released when possible.
-However, these captures often result in crippling injury or mortality (Strickland and Douglas 1984).
+Where fishers are protected from trapping, they are often incidentally captured in traps set for other species (Luque 1984, Lewis and Zielinski 1996).
+Incidental captures are not illegal provided the animal is released when possible, but these captures often result in crippling injury or mortality (Strickland and Douglas 1984).
 The significance of incidental captures in Washington for population recovery is unknown, but any source of mortalities in very small populations can have significant negative effects.
-Powell (1979) reported that as few as 1-4 additional mortalities per year due to trapping over a 100 km2 area could cause a decline in a mid-western fisher population.
+Powell (1979) reported that as few as 1- 4 additional mortalities per year due to trapping over a 100 km2 area could cause a decline in a mid-western fisher population.
 Mortalities from incidental captures could be frequent enough to prevent local recovery of populations, or prevent the re-occupation of suitable habitat.
-Area trapping restrictions on land sets could be used to reduce trapping mortalities if a population was found, or re-established through reintroduction.
+Area trapping restrictions on setting traps on land could be used to reduce trapping mortalities if a population was found, or re-established through reintroduction.

 Vehicle collisions.
-Though not as important a source of mortality as trapping, fishers are struck and killed by vehicles (Proulx et al.1994, Zielinski et al. 1995, 1997b).
-The potential for vehicle collisions would increase with the density of open roads in the forest.
-Krohn et al. (1994) reported that 2 of 50 (4%) deaths of radio-collared fishers were caused by vehicles.
-Though no road-kills have been reported in Washington, vehicle collisions could be a significant mortality factor for any very small fisher population, particularly following a reintroduction.
+Though not as important a source of mortality as trapping, fishers are struck and killed by vehicles (Proulx et al.1994, York 1996, Zielinski et al. 1995a, 1997b).
+The potential for vehicle collisions increases with the density of open roads in suitable habitat.
+Vehicles caused the death of 2 of 50 (4%) of radio-collared fishers in a Maine study (Krohn et al. 1994), and 3 of 97 (3%) fishers in Massachusetts (York 1996).
+Though no road-kills have been reported in Washington, vehicle collisions could be a significant mortality factor for any small fisher population, particularly following a reintroduction.